-The development will be based on a detailed masterplan.
+- 14.9 The development will be based on a detailed masterplan.
 Within this, the requirements to create a sustainable community including a mix of housing and economic development opportunities, community facilities and other forms of development will be detailed, with design guidance for all forms of development, which should attain the highest design and sustainable development credentials.
 The masterplan will also include mitigation measures required as a result of the development.
 The development presents an excellent opportunity to provide opportunities for large and small scale developers and builders to work together to bring forward the delivery of the settlement.
-This will also be recognised in the masterplan.

-Development of the site will require a detailed transport assessment which should examine the various access issues facing the site, including the impact of the development on the trunk road and local road network, the impact on the nearby rail network, and the need for nonmotorised access across the Spey to link the community with Aviemore.

-Development of the An Camas Mòr site has potential to have significant effects on the River Spey SAC.
-Permission for development will only be permitted if the planning authority is satisfied that proposals have been designed to the highest standards that do not adversely affect the integrity of the River Spey SAC.

-The whole of An Camas Mòr also sits within the Cairngorm Mountains National Scenic Area.
+This will also be recognised in the masterplan. - 14.10 Development of the site will require a detailed transport assessment which should examine the various access issues facing the site, including the impact of the development on the trunk road and local road network, the impact on the nearby rail network, and the need for nonmotorised access across the Spey to link the community with Aviemore. - 14.11 Development of the An Camas Mòr site has potential to have significant effects on a number of Natura 2000 sites.
+Permission for development will only be permitted if the planning authority is satisfied that proposals have been designed to the highest standards that do not adversely affect the integrity of these sites. - 14.12 The whole of An Camas Mòr also sits within the Cairngorm Mountains National Scenic Area.
 As such, development will only be permitted if the planning authority is satisfied that proposals have been designed to the highest standards that avoid and mitigate any significant adverse effects on the environment and protect the overall integrity of the Cairngorm Mountains National Scenic Area.

-A number of formal natural heritage designations may affect possible new development proposals at An Camas Mòr.
+- 14.13 A number of formal natural heritage designations may affect possible new development proposals at An Camas Mòr.

-Development on land allocated in the Plan has potential to have an effect on a number of European designated sites:
+- 14.14 Development on land allocated in the Plan has potential to have an effect on a number of European designated sites:

 - Abernethy Forest SPA

 - Cairngorms SPA

 - Cairngorms SAC

 - Kinveachy Forest SPA

 - River Spey SAC

-You must supply as part of your planning application, all necessary information to allow the planning authority to carry out an Appropriate Assessment in order that they can be confident that your development will not have an adverse effect on the site integrity or qualifying features.
-Specifically your proposal must address the mitigation measures (as set out in supplementary guidance on Natural Heritage) required to address potential impacts on:
+- 14.15 You must supply as part of your planning application, all necessary information to allow the planning authority to carry out an Appropriate Assessment in order that they can be confident that your development will not have an adverse effect on the site integrity or qualifying features.
+Specifically your proposal must address the mitigation measures (as set out in Natural Heritage Supplementary Guidance) required to address potential impacts on:

-- Water abstraction
+- water abstraction

-- Disturbance to otters
+- disturbance to otters

-- Pollution and siltation from construction sites
+- pollution and siltation from construction sites

-- Requirement for SUDS
+- requirement for SUDS

-- Disturbance to Capercaillie
+- disturbance to capercaillie

-- Pollution from wastewater
+- pollution from wastewater

-In addition, detailed habitat mapping of compensation areas is required to inform where planting could occur without adversely impacting upon qualifying habitats.
-Planting should avoid areas of scarcer qualifying features, e.g. blanket bog and wet heath.

-Biodiversity - An Camus Mòr will be expected to demonstrate how a development of this size and quality can both conserve and enhance the biodiversity of the site and surrounding area.
+- 14.16 In addition, detailed habitat mapping of compensation areas is required to inform where planting could occur without adversely impacting upon qualifying habitats.
+Planting should avoid areas of scarcer qualifying features, eg blanket bog and wet heath. - 14.17 Biodiversity An Camas Mòr will be expected to demonstrate how a development of this size and quality can both conserve and enhance the biodiversity of the site and surrounding area.
 This will include a comprehensive range of mitigation measures integrated at every level within the development and enhancement of habitat networks throughout the area within and surrounding it.
 Where mitigation is not possible within the site boundary, enhancement works beyond the site will be expected to ensure a net enhancement to the natural heritage of the Park.